 2. Browse in The Old Curiosity Shop

 Even if it wasn’t the inspiration for a Dickens novel, this place would still be fascinating.
 The Old Curiosity Shop was built from the timbers of old ships, and stoically weathered the Great Fire of London and the Blitz.
 It makes for a pretty nice present, too: Charles II reportedly gave it as a gift to one of his mistresses.
-Currently a shoe shop stocking some truly bizarre creations, the place is worth a visit if you’re in the Holborn area.
+It’s most recently been a shoe shop stocking some truly bizarre creations, the place is worth a visit if you’re in the Holborn area.
+However, the shop currently sits unused as it is temporarily closed, but it is expected to be let out as another shop.
+Still, it’s a good sight to tick off on your Dickens tour of London.

 13-14 Portsmouth Street, Holborn, WC2A 2ES.